 Assuming you already know about cryptocurrencies, we can now get started with creating and selling your own NFTs in the marketplace.
 Going to a marketplace to get started with your own NFT is a good way to learn quickly by default.

 Price your art and list it on the marketplace of choice.
 You should download your item and upload it to the marketplace to tag it as an NFT.
 The marketplace platform will ask if you prefer to mint your asset as a one-of-a-kind piece or as a collection of multiple items.
 The next stage is to set a price.
 After you pay the fees associated with your new NFT, it will go live instantly.

 Now that your non-fungible token is live, you will wait for bids to come in.
 Anybody can find your NFT on the marketplace and bid on it.
 Just as you would promote your latest track or creation, you should promote your NFT so that people can find it.
-Examples are email blast, sharing links on social media etc.
+Examples are email blasts, sharing links on social media, etc.